Cedric Prakash: Work

 On 16 July 1974, Prakash entered in Ahmedabad, the Jesuit Novitiate of the Gujarat province of the Society of Jesus.
 Two years later, on 31 July 1976, he pronounced his First Vows (of poverty, chastity and obedience) in the Society of Jesus.
-From April 1977 to May 1979, Prakash as a Jesuit scholastic, did his regency in the tribal area of Bhiloda, North Gujarat.
+From April 1977 to May 1979, Prakash did his regency as a Jesuit scholastic in the tribal area of Bhiloda, North Gujarat.
 Here he worked extensively in helping to improve literacy levels, health facilities, and the cultural upliftment of the Adivasis who lived in the area.
-In June 1979, he began his Studies in Philosophy at the Sacred Heart College in Shembaganur (Kodaikanal).
-The following year (1980) this College was shifted to its current location at Satya Nilayam in Chennai, from where Prakash obtained his degree in Philosophy.
+In June 1979, he began his studies in philosophy at the Sacred Heart College in Shembaganur (Kodaikanal).
+The following year (1980) this college was shifted to its current location at Satya Nilayam in Chennai, from where Prakash obtained his degree in philosophy.
 For one year, Prakash then served as a warden of a residential technical school for boys run by Jesuits in Sevasi, Baroda.
-From 1982 to 85, Prakash did his studies in Theology.; part of these studies was also held at Vidya Jyoti (VJ), a Jesuit Theology Institute in Delhi.
+From 1982 to 1985, Prakash did his studies in theology; part of these studies was also held at Vidya Jyoti (VJ), a Jesuit Theology Institute in Delhi.
 In the aftermath of the targeted violence against the Sikh community in November 1984, Prakash was one of the coordinators from VJ for relief and rehabilitation work for the affected/displaced Sikhs; he was also involved in reconciliation and peace work at that time.

 On 27 April 1985, Fr.
 Prakash was ordained a priest in St. Peter’s Church, Bandra, Mumbai by Bishop Ferdinand Fonseca, the Auxiliary Bishop of the Archdiocese of Bombay.